5 Easy Dinner Changes to Lose Weight

-- Bananas–not too ripe though–are fantastic for one specific reason: they contain tryptophan, an amino acid that will help you get a good night’s sleep.
+- Bananas that are not too ripe though are fantastic for one specific reason: they contain tryptophan, an amino acid that will help you get a good night’s sleep.

 - A tasty option is gelatin, a good idea to have two or three times a week at dinner.

-To conclude, these 5 ideas are easy to apply and will help you out, not just with watching your weight, but also with taking care of yourself by creating good habits.
+In conclusion, these 5 dinner changes are easy to apply and will help you out, not just with watching your weight, but also with taking care of yourself by creating good habits.